 Some said the chronology shows that city officials are being proactive by addressing a controversial issue, but that the council's efforts are superficial.

-One critic, Margarita Lacabe, a coordinator for the San Leandro Community Action Network, said that in recent talks about the issue, several council members have shied away from discussing the racial discrimination that existed during the 1970s, as well as the idea of making a public apology for the city's actions
+One critic, Margarita Lacabe, a coordinator for the San Leandro Community Action Network, said that in recent talks about the issue, several council members have shied away from discussing the racial discrimination that existed during the 1970s, as well as the idea of making a public apology for the city's actions of several decades ago.

 "I think they have yet to see this as a big issue," Lacabe said.
 "There is clearly a large interest in this, and I see them ... still living in the past."